KerimMbegovic/LogbookApp/README.md

 ## Run

-First start liveserver for an app.
+First start liveserver for an app ->
 	**ng serve**

-Then navigate to the **backend** folder and start server which will be connected to the database automatically **node app.js**
+Then, in another terminal, navigate to the **backend** folder and start server which will be connected to the database automatically ->
+  **node app.js**

 ## Usage

-To use this app you have to be logged in.
+To use this app you have to be logged in.<br>
-For admin login use email: admin@logbook.com and password: admin For professor login use email: professor@logbook.com and password: professor For student login use email: student@logbook.com and password: student
+For admin login use email: admin@logbook.com and password: admin <br>
+For professor login use email: professor@logbook.com and password: professor <br>
+For student login use email: student@logbook.com and password: student <br>

 ## Note